mrocklin/blog/_posts/work/2019-06-23-avoid-indirection.md

 2.  **While debugging** future issues.
     This code will eventually be involved in a bug and some completely different developer will have to glance at this code to figure out what's going on.
-    They'll have to understand this code within a few minutes to determine what is relevant.
+    They'll have to understand some small section this code within a few minutes to determine what is relevant.
-    A web of function definitions can slow down this process considerably.
+    They won't be able to invest the time to understand the full thought process behind it, and a web of function definitions can slow down this process considerably.

 Both review and debugging are far more often bottlenecks in modern community code than is original development.
 Because of this, I often encourage